 UB alum makes up the news

-He sought a solution for his outrage.
-The result?
-He started a website with the sole purpose of mocking the media.
+He started a website with the sole purpose of mocking the news media.

 “I despise partisan news.
 I think it leads people to think of issues as black and white,” Gassman said.
 “My heart is in politics, but my brain is in business.
 I’ve always found ways to put the two things I love together.”